feugy/melodie/README.md

 1. Files renamed or moved to other watched folders are removed and re-added.
 This is a limitation with chokidar
    - https://github.com/paulmillr/chokidar/issues/303
 1. When loading new folders, enqueuing or going to album details will give incomplete results.
 Going back and forth won't load new data
-1. In tracks table, the rank column has variable width (BraveHeart), play icon is not vertically centered (2-lines rows)
 1. Page navigation: use:link doesn't work in tests and raise Svelte warning. a.href is fine
 1. Scroll handling: it'll be better to keep memory on albums/artists page, and reset it on details page
 1. Testing routes: `import regexparam from 'regexparam'` must be replaced with require or `import * as regexparam`: https://github.com/ItalyPaleAle/svelte-spa-router/issues/81